 Before, during and after a flood

-Prepare for flooding before it hits, know what to do when flooding hits and the steps to take after a flood.
+Prepare for flooding before it happens, know what to do when flooding hits and the steps to take after a flood.

 Before a flood